InMail response rates are up 25%. Exchanges between recruiters and LinkedIn members have increased by 40% over the last 2 years

 A global LinkedIn study of about 14,000 professionals found that 72% of candidates want to hear salary range in the first message.
 This is likely because 45% of candidates claim that higher compensation is the top reason they switch jobs.
 Tied for second place are better skills and more growth opportunities.

 Interestingly, science disagrees: research shows that income-induced happiness caps out at $75,000/year.
-So, while income boosts give us a brief high, you’re better off with a quick mention of salary range, and more emphasis on growth and impact.
+So, while income boosts give us a brief high, you’re better off with a quick mention of the salary range, and more emphasis on growth and impact.

 Wait to request a referral